-Hoosac Hall is an alcohol-prohibited building.
-Under no circumstance is alcohol allowed in or around Hoosac Hall regardless of the age of the residents.
+Berkshire Towers and Hoosac Hall are alcohol-prohibited buildings.
+Under no circumstance is alcohol allowed in or around either building regardless of the age of the residents.
 All apartments in the Townhouses are alcohol-prohibited with the exception of those apartments that have been designated as 21+ by RLH.
 For complete information about the residence area alcohol policy, please carefully read the remainder of this section.